EXCLUSIVE-Bain Capital seeks to raise $4 bln for new global special situations fund - sources

 Bain Capital's special situations strategy is now a standalone business, after being carved out with an independent team outside the umbrella of the credit unit.

-As part of the new strategy, Bain Capital has adopted more flexibility on deploying capital and is investing in a range of asset classes, including equity, distressed assets, loan portfolios, corporate investments, and real estate.
+As part of the strategy, Bain Capital has adopted more flexibility on deploying capital and is investing in asset classes including equity, distressed assets, loan portfolios, corporate investments, and real estate.

 While dealmaking involving buyout firms has slumped this year due to a challenging environment, distressed funds have accelerated fundraising efforts over the past few years in anticipation of a downturn following a prolonged period of economic expansion.

-Global buyout deals totalled $139 billion this year, down 62% from the same period a year ago, Dealogic data showed.
+Global buyout deals totaled $139 billion this year, down 62% from the same period a year ago, Dealogic data showed.
+Since the beginning of 2020, distressed funds have raised about $115 billion globally, according to data from Preqin.

 DISTRESSED INVESTMENTS